ORM-D: Phase-out

 In January 2011, Pipeline and Hazardous Materials Safety Administration (PMSA), as part of DOT rulemaking HM-215K announced that the ORM-D sticker would be discontinued to make United States regulations similar to international dangerous goods regulations.
-The international "limited quantity" marking, a black and white sqnare on point, was designated as the replacement marking for the ORM-D and ORM-D-AIR markings.
+The international "limited quantity" marking, a black and white square on point, was designated as the replacement marking for the ORM-D and ORM-D-AIR markings.

 As of 1 January 2021, the ORM-D marking is prohibited from stand alone use in shipping, as the ORM-D classification that the label referred to is no longer part of Hazardous Material Regulations (HMR).
 In a 2022 interpretation letter to a shipper, the Pipeline and Hazardous Materials Safety Administration has stated that it does not recommend using the old ORM-D and new limited quantity markings together.
 While not explicitly prohibited by HMR, the old marking may cause confusion and delay transit of cargo.

 Air transport

-The phase out date for ORM-D-AIR marking was 31 December 2012.
+The phase out date for ORM-D-AIR marking was December 31, 2012.
 The ORM-D-AIR marking was never recognized by the International Air Transport Association (IATA).
 As result, a number of airlines required packages to comply with the international guidelines used by the IATA, instead of the US regulations, rendering the marking largely useless.
 In air transport, a limited quantity marking that included a letter "Y" in the center of the square was the prescribed replacement for ORM-D-AIR.

 Ground transport

-For ground (road and rail) transport, the original phase out date was intended for 31 December 2013.
-Following concerns from shippers about the initial 2013 date, PMSA considered a multi-stage gradual phase out that would have ended in 2015; before announcing a hard end date for ORM-D in ground transport on 31 December 2020.
+For ground (road and rail) transport, the original phase out date was intended for December 31, 2013.
+Following concerns from shippers about the initial 2013 date, PMSA considered a multi-stage gradual phase out that would have ended in 2015; before announcing a hard end date for ORM-D in ground transport on December 31, 2020.